alirezahekmati/Plate-Art-Designer/README.md

 Write a disclaimer about risks of converting from collab to opentron(there might be some unexpected things so please use it with your cation as this is just a demo for collab and haven't been tested for safety for opentron)

+Add contribution( love to add or make this better with you!)

 and more ...